Staff: Return to Campus

-Welcome to the NVC Remote Learning for staff webpage.
-Below you will find valuable resources and information to help facilitate your remote working experience.
+Welcome to the NVC Return to Campus for Staff webpage.
+Below you will find valuable resources and information to help facilitate your return to campus and remote working experiences.
 Please make sure to stay engaged with your teams and monitor your ACES email for updates from the college.

 Current Northwest Vista College Employees who are working or teaching this summer or fall semester qualify for loaner laptops and device checkout of other technology equipment.

 To obtain an NVC laptop or other device, employees need to fill out the following form and wait to receive notification from Information Technology.
 An appointment will be set up for technology pick up.
 Please allow 2 - 3 business days for your request to be processed.

 The following form must be filled out BEFORE a laptop loaner or other device is is granted:

 Please don't come to the college until you hear back with approval.